syncfusion-content/maui-docs/MAUI/Carousel-View/Transformation.md

 ## Set Scaling for Carousel Items

-The `ScaleOffset` property in the  `SfCarousel` control is used to scale all the items to the specified scale value.
+The `ScaleOffset` property in the  `SfCarousel` control is used to scale all the items to the specified scale value in Default mode.

 {% tabs %}